 - Bake the egg rolls for 15 to 20 minutes.
 Flip once about halfway through baking.

-- In a heavy-bottomed skillet add about an inch to inch and half of the oil.
+- In a heavy-bottomed skillet add about an inch to an inch and half of the oil.
 I like to use avocado oil for frying.

 - Heat the oil to medium-high.